ablakateam/Colorado-Damaged-Roads/README.md

 - The app will have a modern and visually appealing design.
 - A trendy color scheme and contemporary fonts will be used to ensure an attractive user interface.

-## Admin Area (In Progress)
+## Admin Area
-- An admin panel will be added in future versions of the app to allow for submission moderation, reporting, and management.
-This is still under development and not yet available.
+- An admin panel added in future versions of the app to allow for submission moderation, reporting, and management.

 ## Get Involved
 We are new on GitHub and would love your help in making this project better!
 If you are interested in participating or contributing to the project, please send a request to **info@ablaka.com**.